stantaov/Data-Engineering/Data Lake on EMR cluster with Saprk/README.md

 ## Project Description

 In this project, I applied what I've learned on Spark and data lakes to build an ETL pipeline for a data lake hosted on S3.
 To complete the project, I loaded data from S3, process the data into analytics tables using Spark, and load them back into S3.
-I deployed this Spark process on AWS EMR cluster.
+I deploied this Spark process on a cluster EMR using AWS.

 ## Project Datasets